-We are pleased to honor our own year 2000 "Star Volunteer," Helen Eldridge.
 As 1999 chair of the research committee, Helen spearheaded HBA's landmark P.O.W.E.R.
 Study, "Perspectives on Workplace Environment Realities: A Study of Career Advancement in the Pharmaceutical Industry."
 A major undertaking, the study was conducted to help understand the subtle but significant nature of the "glass ceiling," and to give women information and insight to help them advance their careers.
-Helen's leadership of the HBA Research Committee provided invaluable feedback on educational programs, as well as input from our membership each year.
+Helen's leadership of the HBA research committee provided invaluable feedback on educational programs, as well as input from our membership each year.

-Today, Helen continues to help advance HBA's mission as the 2002 co-chair of the career development committee, she has been instrumental in reviving the CONNECTIONS Mentoring Program, which helps to facilitate mentor/mentee relationships between senior and junior women in the industry.
+Helen continued to help advance HBA's mission as the 2002 co-chair of the career development committee, she was instrumental in reviving the CONNECTIONS Mentoring Program, which helps to facilitate mentor/mentee relationships between senior and junior women in the industry.